cacology/characters/complete/text.md

 ---

-[*two rules*]/
+[*two rules*]

-/
-#A/
-#PROUD MAN/
-/
+#A\
+PROUD MAN

-I^2^<span style="font-variant:small-caps;">S</span> a Fool in Fermentation, that ſwells and/ boils over like a Porridge-Pot.
-He ſets out/ his Feathers like an Owl, to ſwell and ſeem/ bigger than he is.
-He is troubled with a Tu-/ mour and Inflammation of Self-Conceit, that/ renders every Part of him ſtiff and uneaſy./
+I^2^S a Fool in Fermentation, that ſwells and\
+boils over like a Porridge-Pot.
+He ſets out\
+his Feathers like an Owl, to ſwell and ſeem\
+bigger than he is.
+He is troubled with a Tu-\
-He has given himſelf Sympathetic Love-Pow-/ der, that works upon him to Dotage, and has/ transformed him into his own Miſtreſs.
-He/ is his own Gallant, and makes moſt paſſionate/ Addreſſes to his own dear Perfections.
-He/ commits Idolatry to himſelf, and worſhips/ his own Image ; though there is no Soul living/ of his Church but himſelf, yet he believes as/ the Church believes, and maintains his Faith/ with the Obſtinacy of a *Fanatic.* He is his own/ Favourite, and advance himſelf not only above/ his Merit, but all Mankind ; is both *Damon*/ and *Pythias* to his own dear ſelf, and values his/
+mour and Inflammation of Self-Conceit, that\
+renders every Part of him ſtiff and uneaſy.\
+He has given himſelf Sympathetic Love-Pow-\
+der, that works upon him to Dotage, and has\
+transformed him into his own Miſtreſs.
+He\
+is his own Gallant, and makes moſt paſſionate\
+Addreſſes to his own dear Perfections.
+He\
+commits Idolatry to himſelf, and worſhips\
+his own Image ; though there is no Soul living\
+of his Church but himſelf, yet he believes as\
+the Church believes, and maintains his Faith\
+with the Obſtinacy of a *Fanatic.*  He is his own\
+Favourite, and advance himſelf not only above\
+his Merit, but all Mankind ; is both *Damon*\
+and *Pythias* to his own dear ſelf, and values his\

 ---

 Crony above his Soul.
-He gives Place to no/
+He gives Place to no\
-Man but himſelf, and that with very great/
+Man but himſelf, and that with very great\
-Diſtance to all others, whom he eſteems not/ worthy to approach him.
-He believes what-/ ſoever he has receives a Value in being his ;/ as a Horſe in a Nobleman's Stable will bear a/ greater Price than in a common Market.
-He/ is ſo proud, that he is as hard to be acquainted with/ himſelf as with others ; for he is very/ apt to forget who he is, and knows himſelf/ only ſuperficially ; therefore he treats himſelf/ civilly as a ſtranger with Ceremony and Com-/ pliment, but admist of no Privacy.
-He ſtrives/ to look bigger than himſelf, as well as others,/ and is no better than his own Paraſite and/
+Diſtance to all others, whom he eſteems not\
+worthy to approach him.
+He believes what-\
+ſoever he has receives a Value in being his ;\
+as a Horſe in a Nobleman’s Stable will bear a\
+greater Price than in a common Market.
+He\
+is ſo proud, that he is as hard to be acquainted\
+with himſelf as with others ; for he is very\
+apt to forget who he is, and knows himſelf\
+only ſuperficially ; therefore he treats himſelf\
+civilly as a ſtranger with Ceremony and Com-\
+pliment, but admits of no Privacy.
+He ſtrives\
+to look bigger than himſelf, as well as others,\
+and is no better than his own Paraſite and\
 Flatterer.
-A little Flood will make a ſhallow/ Torrent ſwell above its Banks, and rage, and/ foam, and yield a roaring Noiſe, while a deep/ ſilent Stream glides quietly on.
-So a vain-/ glorious inſolent proud Man ſells with a little/ frail Proſperity, grows big and loud, and over-/ flows his Bounds, and when he ſinks, leaves/
+A little Flood will make a ſhallow\
+Torrent ſwell above its Banks, and rage, and\
+foam, and yield a roaring Noiſe, while a deep\
+ſilent Stream glides quietly on.
+So a vain-\
+glorious inſolent proud Man ſwells with a little\
+frail Proſperity, grows big and loud, and over-\
+flows his Bounds, and when he ſinks, leaves\
 Mud and Dirt behind him.
+His Carriage is\
-His Carriage is/ as glorious and haughty, as if he were advan-/ ced upon Men's Shoulders, or tumbled over/ their Heads like Knipperdolling.
+as glorious and haughty, as if he were advan-\
+ced upon Men’s Shoulders, or tumbled over\
+their Heads like Knipperdolling.
 He fancies/

 ---

-himſelf a Coloſſe, and ſo he is, for his Head/ holds no Proportion to his Body, and his foun-/ dation is leſſer than his upper Stories.
-We/ can naturally take no view of our ſelves, un-/ leſs we look downwards, to teach us how/ humble Admirers we ought to be of our own/
+himſelf a Coloſſe, and ſo he is, for his Head\
+holds no Proportion to his Body, and his foun-\
+dation is leſſer than his upper Stories.
+We\
+can naturally take no view of our ſelves, un-\
+leſs we look downwards, to teach us how\
+humble Admirers we ought to be of our own\
 Values.
-The ſlighter and leſs ſolid his Mate-/ rials are, the more Room they take up, and/ make him ſwell the bigger ; as Feathers and/
+The ſlighter and leſs ſolid his Mate-\
+rials are, the more Room they take up, and\
+make him ſwell the bigger ; as Feathers and\
-Cotton will ſtuff Cuſhions better than Things/ of more cloſe and ſolid Parts./
+Cotton will ſtuff Cuſhions better than Things\
+of more cloſe and ſolid Parts.\

 ---